-Ernst & Young LLP, Chartered Professional Accountants, has served as the auditor of the Company and its predecessor, Lone Pine Resources Inc., since November 2011.
-The auditor's report of Ernst & Young LLP on the Company's consolidated financial statements for the financial years ended December 31, 2022 and 2021 will be placed before the Meeting.
+Ernst & Young LLP, Chartered Professional Accountants, has served as the auditor of Prairie Provident and its predecessor, Lone Pine Resources Inc., since November 2011.
+The auditor's report of Ernst & Young LLP on the Company's consolidated financial statements for the financial years ended December 31, 2023 and 2022 will be placed before the Meeting.